impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 ### Experiment- which shell are you using?

 I'm typing this on a 2019 Macbook Pro, [which ships with `zsh` as its default shell](https://web.archive.org/web/20221205115311/https://scriptingosx.com/2019/06/moving-to-zsh-part-3-shell-options/){:target="_blank" rel="noopener"}.
-Your default shell might be the same as mine, or it might `bash` or another shell.
+Your default shell might be the same as mine, or it might Bash or another shell.

 To find out what shell we're using, we can open the terminal and type the `echo` command, passing [`"$0"`](https://web.archive.org/web/20230124040420/https://linuxhint.com/0-bash-script/){:target="_blank" rel="noopener"} as a parameter: